Playing card: Military identification

 Playing cards are a useful tool to pass information to troops during downtime.
 In World War II, the United States Playing Card Company produced a deck of cards featuring silhouettes of American, British, German, Italian, and Japanese aircraft.
 The Allies also produced maps concealed in playing cards.
 During the 2003 invasion of Iraq, the US military produced Most-wanted Iraqi playing cards to help soldiers identify enemy leaders.
 According to a Defense Intelligence Agency spokesperson, the practice actually dates back to the American Civil War.
 A design depicting Igor Girkin and presumably other Russian leaders appeared during the 2022 Russian invasion of Ukraine, and a similar deck of cards depicting Hamas was produced after the October 7, 2023 Hamas attacks on Israel.

 Card decks have also been used as an educational tool to help military personnel and civilians identify unexploded ordnance.

+Opposition to the use of playing cards

+Playing cards have developed an association with gambling or idle frivolity.
+The early Methodists did not participate in, and condemned, "worldly habits" including "playing cards, racing horses, gambling, attending the theater, dancing (both in frolics and balls), and cockfighting."
+The mother of Methodism Barbara Heck observed fellow Irish immigrants playing cards and then took them and "swept the cards into the fire".
+Methodist minister Harlie W. Smith described that following his experience of being born again, "three decks of cards and my dice went into the furnace."
+To the present-day, a number of Methodist denominations aligned with the holiness movement, such as the Allegheny Wesleyan Methodist Connection and Christ's Sanctified Holy Church, oppose the use of playing cards.

+A number of former Methodists contributed to the formation of Holiness Pentecostalism and thus, the opposition of playing cards became part of the holiness standards upheld by Holiness Pentecostal denominations, such as the Apostolic Faith Church.

 Symbols in Unicode

 The Unicode standard for character encoding defines 8 characters (symbols) for card suits in the Miscellaneous Symbols block, at U+2660–2667.
 The Unicode names for each group of four glyphs are 'black' and 'white' but might have been more accurately described as 'solid' and 'outline' since the colour actually used at display or printing time is an application choice.

 Later, Unicode 7.0 added the 52 cards of the modern French pack, plus 4 knights, and a character for "Playing Card Back" and black, red and white jokers, in the Playing Cards block (U+1F0A0–1F0FF).